• 20140628 Riogrande Aerials 1633

 Population

-Land Conversion
+Land Value

 Farming and Ranching Operations

 The shift in ownership size or loss of larger ownerships through fragmentation may have potential implications for profitability and continued stability of working lands.
+In the last 25 years, Texas lost nearly 3.7M acres of designated working lands, converted to non-agricultural uses.
+Over 1.8M acres were lost from 2017 to 2022.

 Resources